StackExchange/stack-blog/README.md

 **How to add this file**

 Adding this file is very similar to adding your original authors markdown file.
 You can use git to add your post markdown file in the `_posts` folder, or you can use the [GitHub user interface](https://github.com/StackExchange/blog/new/gh-pages/_posts) to do so.
+Note that the moment you commit this file, it will be published to the blog.

+**Writing your post**
+Everything following the second set of three dashes in your post markdown file will be the contents of your post.
+We use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format the post.